 Software/Map Data Updates: When the preloaded maps are considered out of date, the DNX5190 will provide periodic notification at startup.
-Garmin software and map updates can be downloaded as required, via microSD memory card.
+Garmin software and map updates can be downloaded as required, via a USB thumbdrive.
 To find a software or map update, please go to www.garmin.com/kenwood.

 High-Sensitivity GPS Receiver: The Kenwood DNX5190 employs a high-sensitivity GPS receiver that is forgiving of less than optimal antenna placement, giving you additional placement options.

 Note: The first time you turn on this unit, you must wait while the system acquires satellite signals for the first time.
 This process could take up to several minutes.
 Make sure your vehicle is outdoors in an open area away from tall building and trees for fastest acquisition.
 After the system acquires satellites for the first time, it will acquire satellites quickly each time thereafter.